giocode/giocode.github.io/source/about/index.markdown

 I am currently wrapping up my PhD program at the [University of British Columbia](https://www.ubc.ca/).
 My thesis project focused on designing new algorithms to improve the energy efficiency of the next-generation 5G wireless networks.
 My main tools are optimization, statistics and algorithm design.

-My passion is to build software that uses analytics to solve real-world problems or to answer important business questions.
-In particular, I believe the future of software will be at the intersection Big Data and [Internet of Everything (IoE)](https://en.wikipedia.org/wiki/Internet_of_Things) applications.
-Some of [**my projects**](http://giocode.github.io/projects/index.html) involved:
+My passion is to build analytics softwares that solve real-world problems or answer important business questions.
+I believe the future of software will belong within the intersection Big Data and [Internet of Everything (IoE)](https://en.wikipedia.org/wiki/Internet_of_Things) applications.
+In some of [**my projects**](http://giocode.github.io/projects/index.html), I have been involved in:

 - building novel anomaly detection techniques for real-time data,
 - investigating new techniques to better train deep learning models,